Become the admin and purchase Office 365 for your organization

 |Run the wizard After you've signed up, run the wizard by doing one of the following:

-Run the Become the admin wizard that appears after clicking Admin in the app launcher .
+Run the Become the admin wizard that appears after selecting Admin in the app launcher .

-Click the option to Upgrade to Office 365 in Skype Meetings, and then choose the Office 365 subscription you want to upgrade to.
+Choose to Upgrade to Office 365 in Skype Meetings, and then select the Office 365 subscription you want to upgrade to.

 |Verify domain ownership Next, you'll verify to Office 365 that you own or manage the domain name (like contoso.com) that's associated with your organization's email addresses.
 Only the owner of the domain name has the authority to do this.